IN FOCUS: Should parents divorce or stay together for the kids?

 Parents play a “pivotal role” in helping children adjust to a divorce, said Mr Lim.

-“How parents themselves react and adjust to the divorce affect the way the children adjust - they look towards the parents for assurance and signs that they can get through this together.
+“How parents themselves react and adjust to the divorce affect the way the children adjust - they look towards the parents for assurance and signs that they can get through this together," he said.

 “It is important for parents to help the child feel safe, secure and loved throughout the process.”

-“Parents can offer support to the children by letting them vocalize their thoughts and feelings, and having open and honest conversations with them,” he said.
+“Parents can offer support to the children by letting them vocalise their thoughts and feelings, and having open and honest conversations with them,” he said.

 Meanwhile, parents shoulder remain civil to each other and keep conflict, tension, negativity and blame away from the children, he said.

-If there is more than one child in the household, parents should not show biasness when each child shows different methods of coping.
+If there is more than one child in the household, parents should not show bias when each child shows different methods of coping.

-“When parents separate, children may find that they have lost a parent, which is why effective co-parenting is a great way to help children adjust to a divorce.
+“When parents separate, children may find that they have lost a parent, which is why effective co-parenting is a great way to help children adjust to a divorce," said Mr Lim.

 “Co-parenting does not simply mean that parents take turns to spend time with the child.
-Having an active role in the child’s daily lives ensures that their needs are met and retains close relationships with both parents,” he said.
+Having an active role in the child’s daily lives ensures that their needs are met and retains close relationships with both parents."

+For effective co-parenting, parents will have to separate their personal relationship from the co-parenting relationship, he added.

+"No matter how bad the divorce was, parents should make shared decisions when it comes to their child and communicate with each other so that the child will feel confident of the love of both parents and will be able to adjust more quickly to new living conditions."

-“There are definitely material and financial benefits to having parents staying together, but does these benefits come at an emotional and mental cost for both the parents and for the kids long-term?
+“There are definitely material and financial benefits to having parents staying together, but do these benefits come at an emotional and mental cost for both the parents and for the kids long-term?" she said.

 “I think children know that their parents are staying for them in general.
 I think parents should consider how they are going to raise functional, respectful and emotionally mature children in general.
-Whether they do that married or divorced is depends on their relationship and circumstances,” she said.
+Whether they do that married or divorced is depends on their relationship and circumstances."